openforcefield/openff-evaluator/docs/datasets/thermomldatasets.rst

 Properties to be extracted from ThermoML archives must have a corresponding class representation to be loading into.
 This class representation must both:

+.. rst-class:: spaced-list

     * inherit from the frameworks |physical_property| class and
     * be registered with the frameworks plug-in system using either the |thermoml_property| decorator or the
       |register_thermoml_property| method.

 As an example, a class representation of the ThermoML *'Mass density, kg/m3'* property could be defined and registered with the plug-in system using::